[Rev. October 13, 2022]

 6.1 The Board of Directors is the executive representative of NAFAPA who oversee and conduct all business related to the mission and purposes of the organization.

-6.3 The NAFAPA Board has at least six members: President, President-Elect, Past President, Secretary, Student Representative, and Representative to Affiliate Organizations.
+6.3 The NAFAPA Board has at least six members: President, President-Elect, Past President, Secretary, Treasure, Member at Large, and Representative to Affiliate Organizations.

 6.3.1 President.
 The President shall serve a two-year term (following his/her term as President-Elect).
 This person shall be responsible for calling and conducting business meetings, facilitating communication with the NAFAPA affiliates, and shall serve in an advisory capacity to the Symposium Director.